Author: Tarra Freel, MS | Nutrition & Research Manager – Specialty Pets, Compana Pet Brands

 Can Guinea Pigs Eat Tomatoes?

-Unripe tomatoes, tomato leaves, and tomato stems all contain tomatine which is a glycoalkaloid poison that can lead to diarrhea and other ill effects in guinea pigs.
-Even with fresh, ripe tomatoes, stick to low quantities as the high oxalic acid can cause cheilitis (scabs on the mouth).
+While guinea pigs can eat ripe tomatoes in moderation, unripe tomatoes, tomato leaves, and tomato stems all are not safe for guinea pigs.
+These components contain tomatine which is a glycoalkaloid poison that can lead to diarrhea and other ill effects in guinea pigs.
+Even with fresh, ripe tomatoes, stick to low quantities served as a treat, as the high oxalic acid can cause cheilitis (scabs on the mouth).

 Can Guinea Pigs Eat House Plants?